This is the RCA Section of

 network, to get past the legal niceties.

-Apparently it did not work, as legal hassles continued.
+Nevertheless, legal hassles continued.
 A total of only six 50-D's were made.
 They were installed at KNX, Los Angeles, WLS, Chicago, WWL, New Orleans, WCKY, Covington, KY (Cincinnati), WWVA, Wheeling, WV, and CBA, Sackville, New Brunswick, Canada.
 The last of these were said to have been scrapped in the 1970s. |

 |